umer-saleem/Tableau-Dashboard/README.md

 # Tableau-Dashboard

 ## Problem Statement
-The aim of creating a data-driven dashbaord is to visualize and interpret the performance of parcel-tracking solution through a number of metrics.
+The aim of creating a data-driven dashbaord is to visualize and interpret significant insights regarding the stability and performance of an implemented parcel-tracking solution.

 ## Demo Video